Criminal Injury Claim Despite Previous Convictions: Solicitor sets out in a Q & A when you can claim compensation

 The Criminal Injury Compensation Authority – who pays your criminal injury claim – has in recent years has become far stricter in limiting who can claim due to previous convictions.

-The criteria is currently set out in the criminal injuries tariff scheme (currently set out in annex D on page 39).
+The criteria is currently set out in the criminal injuries tariff scheme.

 For example – you might not be able to claim if at the time of your application (or during the application process) you have one of the following: